Tetrax-10/reddit-backup-restore/README.md

 ![clear](https://raw.githubusercontent.com/Tetrax-10/reddit-backup-restore/main/assets/clear.png)

 again, upvoted posts and downvoted posts will not be cleared by default.
 You can modify the config section inside `clear.py` to enable this feature.

+You can also delete all your posts and comments by modifying the config section inside `clear.py`.
+By default, **your posts and comments will not be deleted**.

 </br>